We believe in building relationships and cultivating financial wellness, empowering people to focus on what matters.

 - Battle Creek Building & Trades Employees Credit Union– 2006

 - Kalamazoo Gazette Employees Credit Union – 2008

 - Kalamazoo Building Trades Credit Union – 2017

 During this period, Kalsee also partnered with several notable area companies to provide the same great products and services for their employees.
 Among this group of area businesses, were The Upjohn Co., Stryker Corp., Checker Motors Corp., Green Bay Packaging Inc. and Durametallic Corp. to name just a few.
-In 1998 Kalsee closed its Miller Rd. location and moved its home office to its current location at 2501 Millcork St. in Kalamazoo.
+In 1998 Kalsee closed its Miller Rd. location and moved its home office to 2501 Millcork St. in Kalamazoo.

 In 2008, Kalsee adopted a community charter, now serving anyone who lives, works, or attends school in Allegan, Barry, Branch, Calhoun, Cass, Kalamazoo, St. Joseph, or Van Buren County.